IKIM-Essen/ClusterDocs/docs/getting-started.md

 ### NFS caching

-Read operations on remote files (homes, projects, groups) are cached transparently on the local storage drive.
+Read operations on network storage (projects, groups) are cached transparently on the local storage drive.
 Generally speaking, your first access to a dataset will be limited by network bandwidth, but any subsequent access will be made from local storage to should be substantially faster.
+Read operations on your home directory are **not** cached, i.e., make sure to store datasets at the aforementioned locations.

 ## Tips on Working with remote computing services